BenjaminEngeset/Bicep-Modules/modules/microsoft.containerregistry/container-registry-with-archive-storage-account-diagnostics-log-analytics-and-policies/README.md

 | outAzureContainerRegistryLoginServer | string | acrxdn2qxqgwjpjg.azurecr.io                                                                                                                            |

 ## Deployment
 > **Note:** `bicepconfig.json` file is included in the module directory.
-This file allows us to override Bicep Linters.
+This file allows us to override the Bicep linter.

 In this example, the Azure Container Registry will be deployed to the resource group specified.